 Edinburgh Council has opted to become a co-operative council and wanted all their schools to have some knowledge and understanding of co-operative models.
-The main focus of this imitative was to engage schools through democratically elected pupil councils connecting with their communities and becoming active, responsible citizens.
+The main focus of this initiative was to engage schools through democratically elected pupil councils connecting with their communities and becoming active, responsible citizens.

 How it developed

 Duddingston Primary was the first Edinburgh school to apply for and become a Scottish School of Co-operation under Edinburgh Council’s new awards scheme.

 CETS had already been working with Edinburgh Council looking at how to raise awareness of Co-operative models across the capital’s schools.

 CETS were invited to Duddingston Primary to help the pupils work through the newly structured award in preparation for completing the self- assessment form and the pupils to took full responsibility for carrying out and reporting on all the tasks required.

 - Looked at the Co-operative values and principles and then simplified them in to words and actions younger pupils would understand

 - Organised an assembly where they actively engaged the whole school in understanding what co-operative values are through drama

 - Formulated appropriate survey questions to find out how much their fellow pupils and their parents knew about co-operatives and co-operative values.

 - Used Survey Monkey to survey their local community and involve them as much as possible as well as conducting classroom surveys with all classes in their school.